-Figure 5 summarizes the usage of the CDDIS for the retrieval of GNSS data and products in 2016.
-This figure illustrates the number and volume of GNSS files retrieved by the user community during 2016, categorized by type (daily, hourly, high-rate, products).
-Nearly 930 million files (nearly 140 Tbytes) were transferred in 2016, with an average of nearly 80 million files per month.
-Figure 6 illustrates the profile of users accessing the CDDIS IGS archive during 2016.
-The majority of CDDIS users were once again from hosts in North America, Asia, and Europe.
+Figure 5 summarizes the usage of the CDDIS for the retrieval of GNSS data and products in 2017.
+This figure illustrates the number and volume of GNSS files retrieved by the user community during the past year, categorized by type (daily, hourly, high-rate, products).
+Over 1.3 billion files (nearly 135 Tbytes) were transferred in 2017, with an average of over 100 million files per month.
+Figure 6 illustrates the profile of users accessing the CDDIS GNSS archive during 2017.
+The majority of CDDIS users were from hosts in Asia, North America, and Europe.